MiltonGreat/Global-Temperature-Time-Series/README.md

 ### Key Outputs

-- Global Temperature Trend: The line plot shows global temperature trends from 1880 to 2016, highlighting major temperature fluctuations and shifts over time.
+1. **Global Temperature Trend**: A line plot showing the global temperature trend from 1880 to 2016, highlighting major temperature fluctuations and shifts over time.
-- Normalized Temperature Distribution: A histogram depicting the distribution of normalized temperature values.
+2. **Normalized Temperature Distribution**: A histogram showing the distribution of normalized temperature values across the dataset.
-- Correlation Matrix: A heatmap showing correlations between the numerical columns, helping to understand relationships between temperature and other environmental factors.
+3. **Correlation Matrix**: A heatmap that visualizes correlations between numerical columns, helping to understand relationships between temperature anomalies and other variables.
+4. **Extreme Temperature Anomalies**: Insights into the years with the highest and lowest recorded anomalies, marking key points in global temperature history.
+Annual Rate of Change**: A line plot showing the annual rate of change in global temperature anomalies, identifying periods of rapid warming.

 ### Visualizations

-- Global Temperature Trend: Line plot showing the global temperature trend over time, comparing the original and normalized temperature data.
+1. **Global Temperature Trend**: A line plot showing the global temperature trend from 1880 to 2016, highlighting major temperature fluctuations and shifts over time.
-- Temperature Distribution: Histogram of normalized temperatures with KDE (Kernel Density Estimation) to analyze the spread of temperature values.
+2. **Temperature Distribution**: A histogram and KDE (Kernel Density Estimation) of the normalized temperature values to analyze how the temperature anomalies are distributed.
-- Correlation Heatmap: Heatmap showing correlations between numerical variables in the dataset, such as Year and Mean temperature anomaly.
+3. **Correlation Matrix**: A heatmap that visualizes correlations between numerical columns, helping to understand relationships between temperature anomalies and other variables.
+4. **GISTEMP vs. GCAG**: A line plot comparing temperature anomalies from the GISTEMP and GCAG datasets, showing how the two sources of data align over time.

 ##### Line plot showing global treads